uppsala-makerspace/vevor_vinyl_cutter_to_t_shirt_manual/docs/workshop/README.md

 - Time: 18:00-20:00
 - Place: Uppsala Makerspace
 - Registration: not needed, just show up :-)
+- Language: Swedish if all can understand Swedish, English or bilingual otherwise
 - Max number of participants: unlimited
 - Preparation: none